Kernix13/cy-pathway-readmes/web-dev.md

 ## Capstone Requirements

-> _This is a list or table of the project requirements that you met._
+> _This is a list or table of the project requirements that you met and how you met them._

 **Alternate titles**: